7 jogging tours in and around Lübeck

 Jogging and running routes around Lübeck

-Total length: about 5 km
+Total length: approx. 5 km

 07